 Once you’re worth several billion dollars, there’s really no difference in lifestyle.

-Donald Trump is a strong positive for heartland real estate because the heartland is who voted him into office.
+Donald Trump was a strong positive for heartland real estate because the heartland is who voted him into office.
 Heartland real estate is much cheaper than coastal city real estate with much higher net rental yields (cap rates).
+Thanks to four years of Donald Trump, more capital is flowing towards the South and Midwest real estate.
+Buying property in 18-hour cities is very strong.

 Here is a reminder of which states voted for Trump, and which states are likely to be net winners during a Trump Presidency.
 As a savvy investor, you must put aside your political beliefs and focus on logic to make money.